Raghuram1784/To-Do-List/README.md

 # To-Do-List
-This is a simple to-do list website built using HTML, CSS, and JavaScript.
+This is a simple to-do list website built using **HTML, CSS, and JavaScript**.
 Users can enter their tasks or to-do items in a search bar and manage them on the webpage.

 # Features